hfakoor222/Multi_Config/README.md

   This script is good for pushing out validated configurations, especially in mixed vendor environments with frequent changes.
 We do not need to know the device type or vendor ahead of time - the script handles that.

-  It reads in a device list from xlsx9excel) file.
+  It reads in a device list from xlsx(excel) file.
   It  can then conditionally update devices (edge, distribution, core, routing conditions).

   It is ready to be integrated into exisating workflows, or invoked as an Ansible module.